 - Cognitive issues like difficulty understanding concepts, carrying on a conversation, or judging distances and time.

 - Having a shunt installed to relieve pressure on the brain, as well as other types of brain surgeries

 - Headache, which may be persistent.

 - Physical challenges like stiff neck, frequent nausea, vomiting, loss of balance, or recurring pain.

 - Ongoing therapies to assist in language, behavior, and occupational difficulties.

 - Vision problems, from blurry vision to loss of eyesight.

 After suffering a skull fracture, you have a legal right to recover damages stemming from these issues, as well as other out-of-pocket medical costs and any loss of wages when you can’t work while recovering.

 You already have enough to deal with between paying bills, getting to doctor appointments, and working through your physical recovery.
 Let an attorney handle the legal issues by helping you fight for the full compensation you are owed.
-Call us to schedule a consultation so we can find out if an investigation is needed to prove negligence and either seek a settlement from insurance or take the at-fault party to court.
+Call our Richmond Brain Injury Attorney to schedule a consultation so we can find out if an investigation is needed to prove negligence and either seek a settlement from insurance or take the at-fault party to court.